CodeAnthem/Portable-Apps-Sync-for-Windows/README.md

 3. Drop all your tools into the directory
 4. Adjust the `excludedFiles.txt` to exclude files from being synced to the client
 5. Everything expect `excludedFiles.txt` `__DownloadToComputer.bat` `*.url` and everything inside **excludedFiles.txt** will not be synced to the client

 ![PAS_Illustration](assets/images/PAS_Example.png)

-💡Hint: Add an url to the download page of each tool, those will not be synced
+💡 Hint: Add an url to the download page of each tool, those will not be synced

 ---

-## How to Contribute
+## Contributing
 The goal of this project was exactly what it is now.
 However, if you find bugs or really good features, I might accept PR.

-## Support Portable App Sync
+## Support
 - PortableAppSync is a project I created to solve a problem with managing portable apps, while not having all of them on every machine.
 I decided to make it public, rewritten most of it and cleaned up the code, because it might help some people.
 - [Donate via PayPal](https://paypal.com/donate/?hosted_button_id=NX3BCLM4FPFLS)